gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 **Note**: add the `--with-lock` if you want to enable object locking on the bucket.

-and you should get the bucket created method as shown below
+and you should get the confirmation message as shown below

 ```bash
 bigdata@bigdata:~$ docker exec -ti minio-mc mc mb minio-1/flight-bucket
 Bucket created successfully `minio-1/flight-bucket`.
 ```

-Navigate to the MinIO UI (<http://dataplatform:9000/buckets)>) and you should see the newly created bucket.
+Navigate to the MinIO UI (<http://dataplatform:9000/buckets>) and you should see the newly created bucket.

 ![Alt Image Text](./images/minio-show-bucket.png "Minio show bucket")